QuinjiTech/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Aty is a Technocrat who knows his stuff and He is an experienced Security Specialist and server 400+ clients in last 13 years for Server Administration, Security and prevent website and machines from hacking.
+Aty is a Technocrat who knows his stuff and He is an experienced Security Specialist and served 400+ clients in last 13 years for Server Administration, Security and prevent website and machines from hacking.
 Prevented Information loss and damages.